microsoft/PubSec-Info-Assistant/README.md

 ---

-# Using IA for the first time
+# Using IA Accelerator for the first time

 TBD